 Patients and surgeons now have more options that allow each procedure to be custom-made for the patient’s anatomy and goals.
 For example, there are more choices in breast implant placement and the type of incision.

 Imaging software helps the patients imagine how their results will look before they decide on the procedure.
-Also, a new tool called a Keller Funnel makes it safer and easier to place breast implants.
+Also, a new tool called a Keller Funnel makes it safer and easier to place the breast implant.

-There also have been changes in breast implant trends.
-Breast augmentation used to be about ‘bigger is better.’
-But many women today talk to their surgeons about a more subtle, natural-looking look.
+There also have been changes in breast implant size trends.
+Breast augmentation used to be about a woman’s breast size only in the connotation that ‘bigger is better.’
+But many women today talk to their plastic surgeons about smaller breast implants for a more subtle, natural-looking appearance.

-Also, a greater focus on staying healthy and active has women choosing smaller implants so they can exercise.
-Some women even decide to have a breast reduction, breast reconstruction, or have their breast implants removed.
+Also, a greater focus on staying healthy and active has women opting for a smaller breast implant size so they can exercise.
+Some women even decide to have a breast reduction, breast reconstruction, or have their breast implant removed to decrease their breast size.

 We can expect that the technology and science behind breast implants and breast augmentation will continue to change in the coming years.
 And patients will benefit from these advances.